Self-harm can affect us in lots of different ways.

 By talking to someone you trust at school or college, they may be able to offer you some support, like counselling.
-They could also help you talk to your parents or carers, or a doctor, about your self-harm.
+They could also help you talk to your parents, carers, guardian or a doctor about your self-harm.

 Talking therapies for self-harm include:

 They involve talking to a professional about how you feel, and learning new skills, like understanding your emotions or coping with specific feelings or situations.

 You can ask your doctor to refer you to talking therapies.
 You may also be able to refer yourself through local Minds or Improving Access to Psychological Therapy (IAPT) services.
 You can use our map to find your local Mind.

 You may need to have an assessment before you start therapy.
 If you'd like to read about what an assessment might involve, the National Institute for Health and Care Excellence (NICE) has written some guidelines for young people.

 Support groups for self-harm

 Meeting with other young people who have similar experiences can help you to support each other and learn new ways to cope.
 A support group might involve some form of group therapy.